Compare Car Insurance in Wichita

 Wichita drivers don’t waste too much time in traffic.
 INRIX ranks Wichita 198th of 1,360 world cities on the list of traffic congestion.
 You’re looking at only an extra 6 hours total on the road each year.

-The more tickets and accidents you have, the higher your auto insurance rates go.
-You may need to buy high-risk insurance if you have a lot of points on your record.
+The more tickets and accidents you have, the more your auto insurance rates go.
+You may need to buy high-risk insurance if you have a lot of points on your driving record.
 High-risk insurance is significantly more expensive.

 If you are arrested for a DUI in Wichita, you’re looking at up to $5,000 in fines and 10 years in jail.
 Even if you do get a light sentence, getting caught driving under the influence affects your rates.
 Our data shows that car insurance costs drivers with DUIs an extra $830 per year.